 This will get their attention, and instantly impress your students that this is not just another "ho-hum" course.
 (In fact, you should try to do SOMETHING off the wall, dramatic, unusual or unexpected EVERY DAY, so that your students will look forward to being there, everyday, with great anticipation).
 Two different scenarios are suggested here.
+They have both been used, with considerable success (as measured by pre/post testing).
 Scenario A: Illusions 1.
 Scenario B: Deep Ignorance.
 You can’t detox your body.
 It’s a myth.
 So how do you get healthy?
 Whether it’s cucumbers splashing into water or models sitting smugly next to a pile of vegetables, it’s tough not to be sucked in by the detox industry.

 The idea that you can wash away your calorific sins is the perfect antidote to our fast-food lifestyles and alcohol-lubricated social lives.
 But before you dust off that juicer or take the first tentative steps towards a colonic irrigation clinic, there’s something you should know: detoxing – the idea that you can flush your system of impurities and leave your organs squeaky clean and raring to go – is a scam.
 It’s a pseudo-medical concept designed to sell you things.
 How simple ideas lead to scientific discoveries.
 The simplest questions can carry you to edge of human knowledge, says Adam Savage, as he discusses the incredible scientific discoveries that came from simple, creative methods that anyone could have followed.

 [optional caption text here] Image: [name here]/Shutterstock However brilliant any of us are with our brains, the one thing we can't do is control what kinds of information it picks up and holds on to.
 I, for example, don't remember a single thing I learnt in my first-year university philosophy classes, except that once my lecturer compared these honey tubes to a sphincter.
 Unless I somehow end up with a career in packaging design, that information isn't going to help me much.
 Did screaming babies accompany our early ancestors into battle?
 Why is the sound of a crying baby so utterly annoying?

 They had followed a group of almost two thousand parents, all of whom had at least one child under the age of seventeen, to test a simple relationship: Could various pro-vaccination campaigns change parental attitudes toward vaccines?
 Each household received one of four messages: a leaflet from the Centers for Disease Control and Prevention stating that there had been no evidence linking the measles, mumps, and rubella (M.M.R.) vaccine and autism; a leaflet from the Vaccine Information Statement on the dangers of the diseases that the M.M.R. vaccine prevents; photographs of children who had suffered from the diseases; and a dramatic story from a Centers for Disease Control and Prevention about an infant who almost died of measles.

 The result was dramatic: a whole lot of nothing.
 Spurious Correlations.
 10 Paradoxes that Will Totally Surprise You.
 A paradox is a statement that apparently contradicts itself and yet might be true.

+Most of the so-called laws of nature are more like habits.
+There is no need to suppose that all the laws of nature sprang into being fully formed at the moment of the Big Bang, like a kind of cosmic Napoleonic code, or that they exist in a metaphysical realm beyond time and space.
 Before the general acceptance of the Big Bang theory in the 1960s, eternal laws seemed to make sense.
 The universe itself was thought to be eternal and evolution was confined to the biological realm.
 But we now live in a radically evolutionary universe.
 If we want to stick to the idea of natural laws, we could say that as nature itself evolves, the laws of nature also evolve, just as human laws evolve over time.